Eppo-exp/eppo-docs/docs/guides/marketing/integrating-with-shopify.md

 ### **Shopify Classic (Liquid Templates)**

-In a Shopify Classic site, you’ll mostly be working with Liquid templates and JavaScript, which means you'll want to implement feature flags using a combination of backend control (via Liquid) and frontend logic.
+In a Shopify Classic site, you’ll mostly be working with Liquid templates and JavaScript, which means you will implement feature flags using a combination of backend control (via Liquid) and frontend logic.

 ### Steps to Implement: